-In the western North Atlantic, humpback whales feed during spring, summer and fall over a geographic range encompassing the eastern coast of the United States (including the Gulf of Maine), the Gulf of St. Lawrence, Newfoundland/Labrador, and western Greenland (Katona and Beard 1990).
+In the western North Atlantic, humpback whales feed during spring, summer and fall over a geographic range encompassing the eastern coast of the United States (including the Gulf of Maine). the Gulf of St. Lawrence.
+Newfoundland/Labrador, and western Greenland (Katona and Beard 1990).
 Other North Atlantic feeding grounds occur off Iceland and northern Norway, including off Bear Island and Jan Mayen (Christensen et al. 1992; Palsbøll et al. 1997).
 These six regions represent relatively discrete subpopulations, fidelity to which is determined matrilineally (Clapham and Mayo 1987).
 Genetic analysis of mitochondrial DNA (mtDNA) has indicated that this fidelity has persisted over an evolutionary timescale in at least the Icelandic and Norwegian feeding grounds (Palsbøll et al. 1995; Larsen et al. 1996).
 Previously, the North Atlantic humpback whale population was treated as a single stock for management purposes (Waring et al. 1999).
 Indeed, earlier genetic analyses (Palsbøll et al. 1995), based upon relatively small sample sizes, had failed to discriminate among the four western North Atlantic feeding areas.
 However, genetic analyses often reflect a timescale of thousands of years, well beyond those commonly used by managers.
-Accordingly, the decision was made to reclassify the Gulf of Maine as a separate feeding stock; this was based upon the strong fidelity by individual whales to this region, and the attendant assumption that, were this subpopulation wiped out, repopulation by immigration from adjacent areas would not occur on any reasonable management timescale.
+Accordingly, the decision was made to reclassify the Gulf of Maine as a separate feeding stock (Waring et al. 2000); this was based upon the strong fidelity by individual whales to this region, and the attendant assumption that, this were subpopulation wiped out, repopulation by immigration from adjacent areas would not occur on any reasonable management timescale.
 This reclassification has subsequently been supported by new genetic analyses based upon a much larger collection of samples than those utilized by Palsbøll et al. (1995).
 These analyses have found significant differences in mtDNA haplotype frequencies among whales sampled in four western feeding areas, including the Gulf of Maine (Palsbøll et al. 2001).
-During the 2002 Comprehensive Assessment of North Atlantic humpback whales, the International Whaling Commission acknowledged the evidence for treating the Gulf of Maine as a separate management (IWC 2002).
+During the 2002 Comprehensive Assessment of North Atlantic humpback whales, the International Whaling Commission acknowledged the evidence for treating the Gulf of Maine as a separate management unit (IWC 2002).

 Figure 1.
-Distribution of humpback whale sightings from NEFSC and SEFSC shipboard and aerial surveys during the summers of 1998, 1999, 2002, 2004 and 2006.
-Isobaths are the 100m, 1000m and 4000m depth
+Distribution of humpback whale sightings from NEFSC and SEFSC shipboard and aerial surveys during the summers of 1998, 1999, 2002, 2004 2006, and 2007.
+Isobaths are the 100-m, 1000-m and 4000-m depth contours.